 Or by email to: email@example.com

-Shortlisted candidates will receive an invitation to come for a short audition and an informal interview with the Director of Music.
-Dates to be announced.
+Shortlisted candidates will receive an invitation to come for a conversation with the Director of Music and a short and friendly audition.